 Diversification is just one reason to expand your investment property search footprint.
 Another is access: If you live in an expensive urban or coastal area with relatively high home prices—the San Francisco Bay Area, for instance—finding an income property that’s cash-flow positive is going to be a bit of a challenge, to say the least.
 You won’t be able to find a great income property for $100,000 in Seattle, Denver or Oakland, but you can if you set your sights on markets in the Midwest and South, or Southeast.

-One of the appeals of investing in single-family rental homes is you can leverage strong local property management firms to handle the day-to-day management tasks of rent collection, repairs and maintenance, and leasing.
+One of the appeals of SFR investing is you can leverage strong local property management firms to handle the day-to-day management tasks of rent collection, repairs and maintenance, and leasing.
 Over the past several years, property managers have gotten better and better as they have adopted new technologies and business processes to manage homes more effectively for owners.

 While some people do choose to self-manage, hiring a property manager can save you a lot of time and potentially money in the long run.

 While property management companies typically charge between 7 and 8% of the rent, they manage properties for a living and can work to ensure the property is leased, in good condition, and the tenants are happy.
 Additionally, using a local property manager effectively allows you to buy properties outside of where you live, as self-managing is very difficult if the property is not close by.

 Today, more and more people are becoming remote investors at large.
 In fact, at Roofstock, the majority of our buyers live more than 1,000 miles away from their rental properties.